Lisa Mays

-Lisa Mays (born 10 October 2000) is an Australian tennis player.
+Lisa Mays (born 10 October 2000) is an inactive Australian tennis player.

 Mays has a career-high doubles ranking by the Women's Tennis Association (WTA) of 319, achieved on 14 August 2023.

-She has won four doubles titles on the ITF Women's Circuit.
+Career

 Mays made her WTA Tour main-draw debut at the 2022 Sydney International, where she partnered Michaela Haet in the doubles draw.

+In her career, she won four doubles titles on the ITF Women's Circuit.